marcoemrich/index_kata/README.md

 State is the devil.
 All programmers know it.
 However, getting rid of state is hard.
 This kata is designed to have various needs for keeping state.
 You might not be able to banish it completely.
 Maybe there a way to contain the state or make it easier to deal with?

 ## Description
 Imagine to write part of a service that generates book indexes.
 There is a contract, that your function *pageReferenceText* gets called (by the book production system) everytime there is a reference found for a specific word.
-Let's say you want to index the term *fp* (short for functional programming).
-Your function will get called for every place this word is found in the book.
+Let's say you want to index the term *fill*.
+Your function will get called for every place the word "cat" is found in the book.

+So your function receives two arguments:

+1. the term
-We will simplify this a bit just for the kata.
-Let's drop the handling for different terms.
-So your function receives only one argument: the *page number* where the term was found.
+2. the *page number* where the term was found.

 #### Example

-Let's say the term was found *two* times on *page 27*, and also on *page 28* and *page 29*.
+Let's say the term *cat* was found **two** times on **page 27**, and also on **page 28** and **page 29**.
 You will receive the following calls.

 ```
-pageReferenceText(27)
-pageReferenceText(27)
-pageReferenceText(28)
-pageReferenceText(29)
+pageReferenceText("cat", 27)
+pageReferenceText("cat", 27)
+pageReferenceText("cat", 28)
+pageReferenceText("cat", 29)
 ```

 Strangly enough, you production system does several passes, so you will get the same calls at least twice.

 ```
 // First pass
-pageReferenceText(27)
-pageReferenceText(27)
-pageReferenceText(28)
-pageReferenceText(29)
+pageReferenceText("cat", 27)
+pageReferenceText("cat", 27)
+pageReferenceText("cat", 28)
+pageReferenceText("cat", 29)

 // Second pass
-pageReferenceText(27)
-pageReferenceText(27)
-pageReferenceText(28)
-pageReferenceText(29)
+pageReferenceText("cat", 27)
+pageReferenceText("cat", 27)
+pageReferenceText("cat", 28)
+pageReferenceText("cat", 29)

 // there could be more passes